SolidifyDemo/GitBasics/Excercises/GitBasics.md

 ```
 git branch name-of-branch
 git checkout newly-create-branch-name

+git add README
+git commit -m "Updated Readme and commiting to new branch"
 ```

 * Now there is a local branch and local commit which has not been pushed to the remote because currently the new branch is not tracked.